mathjax/MathJax/docs/source/installation.rst

 <http://github.com/mathjax/mathjax/>`_ (the download button at the
 right), you can also select the ``Download .tar.gz`` or ``Download .zip`` buttons to get a copy of the current development version of MathJax that contains all the latest changes and bug-fixes.
+You can also get older tagged versions (if there are any).

 If a packaged release recevies any important updates, then those updates will be part of the `branch` for that version.
 The link to the ``.zip`` file in the download list will be the original release version, not the patched version.
-To obtain the patched version, use the `Branches` drop down menu (at the far left of the menus within the page) to select the the release branch, and then use the downlaod button and the ``Downlaod .tar.gz`` or ``Download .zip`` button to get the latest patched version of that release.
+To obtain the patched version, use the `Branches` drop down menu (at the far left of the menus within the page) to select the release branch that you want (for example ``v1.1-latest``), and then use the downlaod button and the ``Downlaod .tar.gz`` or ``Download .zip`` button to get the latest patched version of that release.

 Testing your installation